 Focus and Scope

 IIPJ has a specific focus on rigorous research that has policy relevance and addresses issues of importance in the area of Indigenous policy throughout the world, including comparative international studies.
-Policy articles, which analyze or evaluate a policy or policies relevant to Indigenous peoples, are also accepted.
-The policy section will be less stringently reviewed as they aim at analysis or evaluation of a policy or set of policies using secondary sources.
+Policy articles, which analyze or evaluate a policy or policies relevant to Indigenous Peoples, are also accepted.
+These articles typically involve an analysis or evaluation of a policy or set of policies using secondary sources.

 While studies can include single populations, the policy implications and lessons should be generalizable.
 IIPJ welcomes submissions using historical methods, qualitative and quantitative approaches, and mixed methodologies.
 Research using Indigenous or decolonizing methodologies are of particular interest.At this time, IIPJ will be published in English.
 In the future, we plan to translate abstracts into Russian, Spanish, Portuguese, and French.
 The advisory and editorial boards will consider changes to this policy as the journal progresses.